Sciss/LucreSTM/README.md

 ## creating an IntelliJ IDEA project

-To develop the sources of LucreSTM, we recommend IntelliJ IDEA.
+To develop the sources of this library, we recommend IntelliJ IDEA.
 If you haven't globally installed the sbt-idea plugin yet, create the following contents in `~/.sbt/plugins/build.sbt`:

     resolvers += "sbt-idea-repo" at "http://mpeltonen.github.com/maven/"